Students apply to the Russian Flagship Program through the Wisconsin Scholarship Hub (WiSH). The program has two deadlines:

 Before starting the application, please make sure to gather the following documents and information:

-- Transcripts from all post-secondary institutions attended.
-If you are a UW-Madison student, you can obtain an unofficial transcript through self-service in your Student Center.
+- Transcripts from all post-secondary institutions attended (other than UW-Madison).
 Electronic versions of transcripts can be uploaded in the online application form.
 Unofficial transcripts are acceptable.
-If you are a high school senior (who has been admitted to UW-Madison), or a freshman enrolled in Slavic 101: First Semester Russian, please also submit your high school transcript.
+If you are a high school senior (who has been admitted to UW-Madison), or a first-year student enrolled in Slavic 101: First Semester Russian, please also submit your high school transcript.

 - Statement of purpose (500 words): Why are you interested in the UW-Madison Russian Flagship Program?
 How does the program fit with your educational and career goals?
 In answering these questions, describe experiences that you have had to date that prepare you for this intensive program.

-- Two letters of recommendation, due to the Russian Flagship Program on or before the application deadline.
+- Two letters of recommendation, due to the Russian Flagship Program on or before the application deadline (November 15 or March 15).
 At least one letter should be from a foreign language teacher; if you have studied Russian before, at least one reference must be from one of your Russian instructors.